 Ione Knight Travel Award - Established by English Department.
 Preference to English majors who have financial need and who plan to study in the UK.

-Louise Shingleton Shivers - Awarded to an incoming student (selected on the basis of writing samples and high school teacher recommendation), or to a currently enrolled student who has completed a course in creative writing and shows promise in that area.
+Louise Shingleton Shivers - Awarded to an incoming student (selected on the basis of writing samples and high school teacher recommendation) student who has completed a course in creative writing and shows promise in that area.
 Each recipient will be obligated to take one course in creative writing while she is at Meredith College.

 Lou W. Rosser Scholarship - Awarded on the basis of financial need to undergraduate students wishing to major in English.
 Preference given to present or prospective students who embody Lou Rosser’s love of creative writing, literature, and learning, as well as her fondness for sharing this love with others.